Skip to main content

 Does Hull have selective licensing?

-Hull City Council has operated selective licensing schemes covering all privately rented properties in designated wards — not just HMOs above the mandatory licensing threshold.
+Hull City Council has operated selective licensing schemes covering all privately rented properties in designated wards.
+This covers all privately rented properties, not just HMOs above the mandatory licensing threshold.
 These schemes have covered areas including parts of Newland, the Avenues, and other high-density rental neighbourhoods.
 A fire risk assessment is a standard requirement across all licensing types.

 How much does a fire risk assessment cost in Hull?